 There are a few different food assistance programs specifically for seniors.
 These programs are both federally and state funded and vary by location.
 This is not the government cheese program of the 1980s.
 Programs such as Senior Farmers' Market Nutrition Program and Commodity Supplemental Food Program are designed to put healthy food options within reach of seniors who may otherwise not have financial access to nutritional options.

 In addition to the federal and state programs, many communities have additional programs aimed at helping the elderly have healthy options.
-The local Area Agency on Aging is a good place to inquire about community programs; check with your state department of health to get AAA information and source any other inquiries about state and local financial assistance.
+The Area Agency on Aging is a good place to ask about community funded nutrition programs.
+Find your local AAA.

 Don't forget to inquire about an extra discount!
 Coupons, in-store circulars, and direct mail advertisers are all good ways for your elderly loved one to save on groceries; remind Mom to check with customer service upon entering to see if they have any additional coupons or discounts available for the shopping trip!
 Some stores even offer a senior discount on certain days.
 Every Florida retiree should know Publix gives a senior discount on Wednesdays!